Last modified: September 18, 2019

-As part of continual improvement and validation, We undertake research and analysis, which requires us to process personal data for this clearly defined purpose.
-When We process such personal data for research purposes, We do so a Data Controller under the lawful basis of Legitimate Interest.
+As part of continual improvement and validation, we undertake research and analysis, which requires us to process personal data for this clearly defined purpose.
+When we process such personal data for research purposes, we do so as Data Controller under the lawful basis of Legitimate Interest.

-Based upon the different services we offer and how we provide those services, We rely on the most appropriate lawful basis when processing your data.
-When the most appropriate lawful basis for processing is Legitimate Interests, We will always ensure that our interest are carefully balanced with and do not adversely impact your rights.
+Based upon the different services we offer and how we provide those services, we rely on the most appropriate lawful basis when processing your data.
+When the most appropriate lawful basis for processing is Legitimate Interests, we will always ensure that our interests are carefully balanced with and do not adversely impact your rights.

 There may also be specific instances where we require your consent for the processing of your personal data.
 We will ensure the consent obtained is aligned with current applicable legislation that it is specific, informed, and freely given.